Raskelof/Talking-Stairs/README.md

 The purpose of the project is to detect a person walking down stairways and send a notification over WiFi/LoRa.
 In my specific case I used that notification to play an audio message to the person walking down to greet them with a voice saying e.g. "Good morning" or "Hello".

-Comming from a developer backround in system/web/app development my main goal of this project was to learn more about IoT development and specifically using communication protocols like LoRa.
+Coming from a developer background in system/web/app development my main goal of this project was to learn more about IoT development and specifically using communication protocols like LoRa.

 <!--
 Describe why you have chosen to build this specific device.
 What purpose does it serve?
 What do you want to do with the data, and what new insights do you think it will give?